Text size

 c.
 Time limit for submitting a notification of power of attorney

-In principle, all procedures at the national phase in Japan must be made by a representative in Japan because applicants domiciled overseas are not allowed to conduct any procedures directly with the JPO under Article 8 of the Patent Act.
-A representative in Japan must be appointed and the notification of power of attorney must be filed with the JPO within three months after the expiration of the "time limit for submitting national documents" or the "special time limit for submitting translations" (if applicable).
+A representative in Japan must be appointed, and the notification of power of attorney must be filed with the JPO, within three months after the expiration of the "time limit for submitting national documents" or the "special time limit for submitting translations" (if applicable).

 If a request for examination is submitted earlier than the expiration of the "time limit for submitting national documents" or the "special time limit for submitting translations", a representative in Japan must be appointed and the notification of power of attorney must be submitted within three months after the request for examination, which may be accepted after the national phase entry.

-(iii) National fee (as of 1 April 2016)
+(iii) National fee (as of March 2026)

 (iv) Time limit for a request for examination

-A request for examination (Form No. 44 (PDF:26KB)) for the PCT international application which entered into the national phase in Japan must be submitted through a representative appointed in Japan within three years of the international filing date of the PCT international application.
-The fee required to request for examination is as follows (as of 23 July 2013): - if an international search report has been established by an International Searching Authority (other than the JPO) under the PCT: 106,000 JPY, plus 3,600 JPY per claim - if the International Searching Authority declare that no search report will be established: 118,000 JPY, plus 4,000 JPY per claim.
-Patent fees are the same as those for national patent applications: (Link to FAQ 4-1 ---"How much are the fees?")
+A request for examination (Form No. 44 (PDF:99KB)) for the PCT international application which entered into the national phase in Japan must be submitted through a representative appointed in Japan within three years of the international filing date of the PCT international application.
+The fee required to request for examination is as follows (as of March 2026):

 Please refer to the "PCT Applicant's Guide" on the WIPO website for details on relevant procedures.